 A group can attempt Interception for a given enemy stack once per step (Air Naval Step).
-A group can try to intercept the stack once in the enemy Naval Movement step and once in the friendly Naval Movement step of the same turn, however.
+A group can try to

 A naval unit or stack can conduct several Interception attempts during a step, but each search must be against a different enemy stack.
 Once a naval unit finds an enemy stack, it cannot search any more during that step.
 A single enemy stack can be intercepted and found numerous times, but each search must be made with different friendly naval units